DrizztDuncan/my-project/README.md

-Welcome to my portfolio site design!
+Welcome to my portfolio site!
 My goal with this design is to showcase my skills and projects in a way that feels modern, professional, and engaging.
 To achieve this, I have drawn inspiration from the endless possibilities of technology and the ever-evolving design trends in the industry.

 ## **Design**